Money Talks, But Do You Speak the Language?

 Add up your assets with the retirement calculator.

 You know about diversity – people of different backgrounds and cultures.
 Diversification in finance is similar, it simply means having your money in different kinds of holdings.
-If your assets are well diversified it might mean that you keep your money in a variety of ways: readily available cash – not invested, stocks, mutual funds, real estate, and more.
+If your assets are well diversified it might mean that you keep your money in a variety of ways: cash, stocks, mutual funds and real estate.

 You can also think about how to be diversified within one kind of asset class.
 If you own stocks, you might want to own a wide variety of companies in different types of industries.
 And if you own one type of company, you might want to diversify to all companies in that category.